It's imperative for dog owners to know how to read dog food labels.

 Another trick that manufacturers use is what allows them to hide some of the preservatives used in their dog food products.

 If the ingredient is sourced from far away and was processed by the sourcing company using preservatives, the dog food manufacturer does not need to list them.

-Things to Look for on the Dog Food Label
+3. Things to Look for on the Dog Food Label

-As I show you in my video guide above, there are certain things that you need to be looking for when learning how to read dog food labels accurately.
+As I show you in my video above, there are certain things that you need to be looking for when learning how to read dog food labels accurately.

 First, be sure there is an AAFCO nutritional statement somewhere on the packaging.